FREQUENTLY ASKED QUESTIONS

 There is also a residents’ section, which can be accessed via a password provided by Hobdens.

-In addition, a newsletter is produced regularly and delivered by hand to every household.
-It is also available on the website.
+In addition, a newsletter is produced regularly and emailed to residents.
+It is also available on the website in the resident’s area under “archive”.
 We welcome articles from residents for submission in the newsletter.
-Articles may be submitted via the website or by post to Hobdens.
+Articles may be submitted via Hobdens (Willowhayne@hobdensmanage.co.uk)

 “Who do I contact if I have a query relating to the estate?”